dmuth/MusicBot-Ansible/README.md

 ## Known Issues

+- Because Nginx is a little weird with how it includes configurations, I ended up having to remove /etc/nginx/sites-enabled/default and replacing it with a configuration file of my own so that I can get the Munin graphs to work.
+I am completely open to any suggestions anyone might have on how to have configuration that doesn't require removing existing nginx configuration.
-- None at this time.
-Don't try to install this on Ubuntu 12.04, though.
+- Don't try to install this on Ubuntu 12.04.
 Not all of the required libraries exist in repositories, at least from what I've been able to see.
+No guarantees are made for CentOS or any other Linux distro.

 ## Authors